-The number (numerator) of total students earning a regular high school diploma before, during, or at the conclusion of the fourth year of high school or the summer session immediately following the fourth year completed by the date published by the NCDPI, is divided by the total number (denominator) of students expected to graduate within four years.
+The number (numerator) of total students earning a regular high school diploma before, during, or at the conclusion of the fourth or fifth year of high school or the summer session immediately following the fourth or fifth year completed by the date published by the NCDPI, is divided by the total number (denominator) of students expected to graduate within four or five years.

-According to the ESSA, the four-year adjusted cohort graduation rate "shall not include any students awarded a recognized equivalent of a diploma such as a general equivalency diploma, certificate of completion, certificate of attendance, or similar lesser credential."
+According to the ESSA, the adjusted cohort graduation rates "shall not include any students awarded a recognized equivalent of a diploma such as a general equivalency diploma, certificate of completion, certificate of attendance, or similar lesser credential."